Best Adjustable Dumbbells UK 2026

 Not buying a bench.
 Dumbbells alone cover a lot, but a decent bench unlocks chest press, incline work, seated overhead press, and supported rows.
 It roughly doubles the exercises available to you.
 A £150 bench is the highest-impact second purchase after dumbbells.

 Buying used without testing.
-Used PowerBlocks and Bowflex sets appear on Facebook Marketplace constantly.
+Used PowerBlocks appear on Facebook Marketplace constantly.
 Good deals exist, but always test the mechanism before paying.
-Worn selector pins, sticky dials, and cracked cradles aren't visible in photos.
+Worn selector pins and cracked cradles aren't visible in photos.
+Avoid used Bowflex sets — the 552 and 1090 models have been recalled due to plates dislodging.

 ## Best Exercises with Adjustable Dumbbells